PavanRangani/docs/docs/prd/admin-console/manage-asa-version.md

 ### UX Rule
 - Shows proper message when no records Available.
-- ASA Versions are shown in grouped by ASA type in order of `Consulting`, `Consulting with Investment Services`, `Friends & Family` & `Standard`.
+- ASA Versions are shown in grouped by ASA type in order of `Consulting`, `Consulting with Investment Services`, `Friends & Family`, `Standard`, `Donor Advised Fund` & `Donor Advised Fund - Managed`.
-- If any group has no version, that particular group won't be shown.
+- If any group except `Donor Advised Fund` & `Donor Advised Fund - Managed` has no version, that particular group won't be shown.
+- User can't add new version for `Donor Advised Fund` & `Donor Advised Fund - Managed` type.
 - Shows `+` button to the right side of the header.
 On click, opens the add ASA version dialog.
 - Columns
     - Effective From
         - Shows `N/A` for `Donor Advised Fund` & `Donor Advised Fund - Managed` type.
     - Version
         - Shows `N/A` for `Donor Advised Fund` & `Donor Advised Fund - Managed` type.
+    - Usage in ASA
+        - It shows the count of Entities where this version is currently used in ASA.
+When version is not used anywhere currently it shows `0` in this column.
+        - Shows an icon to see usage details (current or historical).
+On click, opens version usage dialog.
+[See more details](#show-current-or-historical-data)
-    - Usage in Household/Entities
+    - Usage in Fees
-        - It shows the count of Entities where this version is currently used.
+        - It shows the count of Entities where this version is currently used in Fee details.
 When version is not used anywhere currently it shows `0` in this column.
         - Shows an icon to see usage details (current or historical).
 On click, opens version usage dialog.
 [See more details](#show-current-or-historical-data)
     - Status
         - It is either `Current` or `Archived`